deanmoses/tacocat-gallery-react-ampersand/README.md

 6. Install the project's bower dependencies: `bower install` *(must be in project root dir)*

 ### Run project
+1. `cd` into project
+2. Run project: `gulp  watch`.
+This will compile the code and start a development web server.
-1. Run project: `gulp  watch`.
-In the output, it'll tell you what port to open your browser to.
+3. Open browser to localhost.
+In the output of `gulp  watch`, it'll tell you what port the web server's on.
+4. In the browser you should the root gallery of tacocat.com.
+If you don't, look in your browser's javascript console for what's going on.